 • Her poem, "Theory of Choir" was one of 88 poems chosen from a field of 3,000 poems for the Poetry Box/Poeming Pigeons anthology (Portland, Oregon) special music edition.

-• Her love of photography is often paired with poetry.
+• Her photography is often paired with poetry.